Summary

 Once the InDesign document is finished or almost ready, it is recommended to remove the unused styles.
 By styles we mean styles of paragraph, character, object, cell, tables, etc.

-It is advisable to avoid accents, eñes, special characters in style names, to avoid errors in accessible PDF and ePUB formats.
-They can be changed manually or through a script called Rename Styles that with just two clicks, changes the name of styles and samples of the entire document in seconds.
+Avoid using accents, eñes, and special characters in style names.
+This helps prevent errors in accessible PDF and ePUB formats.
+They can be changed manually.
+You can also use a script called Rename Styles.
+With just two clicks, it changes the name of styles and samples of the entire document in seconds.

 How do you remove unused styles?
 From the styles panel, choose the Select All Unused command.
-Then, click on the trash in the panel to delete them.
+Then, click on the trash in the panel to remove them.

 6. Unused Color Swatches